EliotDucky/progressive_weapons/Readme.md

-## Usage Licence:

- - The package of content, primarily including the script(s) [GSC/CSC/GSH], is the intellectual property of EliotDucky.
-It is limited to use for reference only therefore may not be included in a map or mod without permission; and may not be redistributed with or without modification.
- - This licence has potential to change following the release of my map containing this feature.
-Follow for updates.

 ## How it works:
 This section will describe this script's application to Celerium, a zombies level in development myself, that has progressive wallbuy weapons as a core feature.